vdcoelho/movies/how_to_test.md

 >```

 ## - Frontend embedded
-Just to collaborate on understanding all features, I built a frontend application using part of Backbase Tech stack: Angular, HTML, CSS, TypeScript.
+Just to collaborate on understanding all features, I have built a frontend application using part of Backbase Tech stack: Angular, HTML, CSS, TypeScript.
 The source code is in the /movie-front.zip file, [right here](movie-front.zip)
 Some things, like authentication, were replaced by hard coded to lower the time of codification.
 It's just an example of use, it's not production ready.

-The web application is published in the follow path and port:
+The web application is published in the following path and port:
 `http://localhost:8080/`

 ![Front End capture](capture_screen_frontend.png)